At-Home Diagnostic Testing

-If you’re not a doctor or a lab technician, this part may be a little too scientific for your needs — but read on if you’d like to know the details.
 DBS cards use filter paper to absorb blood samples.
-Users prick blood from a fingertip, and blot it onto the card.
-Each card contains five 13 millimeters circles, and each circle holds about 75-80 microliters of blood.
-The blood sample dries in a fibrous matrix, and is shipped to the telemedicine lab — one of our certified CLA/CLIQ partners – for review.
+Patients prick blood from a fingertip, and blot it onto the card.
+Each card contains five 13 millimeter circles, and each circle holds about 75-80 microliters of blood.
+The blood sample dries in a fibrous matrix and is shipped to the telemedicine lab for review.
 At the lab, technicians punch the five spots out.
 The spots are then eluted into a liquid solvent to extract the target analytes from the paper.
 Technicians analyze samples against markers to determine results.

 2. What types of at-home health tests can DBS cards run?

 Home diagnostics through DBS cards can be used to screen for infectious diseases, fertility markers, allergies, cancers, comprehensive metabolic panels, and more.
-Currently, Ash Wellness can run every single test validated for DBS cards.
-(Chat with us for a complete list of DBS card test options.)
+Currently, Ash Wellness can run every test validated for DBS cards.
 We operate in all 50 states, and use microtainers to collect serum specimens in New York State due to state regulations.
 In this case, the blood travels closer to whole blood as opposed to dried-out.

-3. Which Ash Wellness partners use DBS cards?
+3. Which Ash Wellness clients use DBS cards?

-We are thrilled to provide collection devices, operations management, and technical support, and more to support DBS card collection and additional home blood collection methods.
-See some of our featured home health testing partners below:
+We provide collection devices, operations management, technical support, and more to support DBS card collection and additional home blood collection methods.
+See some of our featured home health testing clients below: